rust-secure-code/cargo-auditable/README.md

 It is interoperable with existing tooling that consumes Cargo.lock via the JSON-to-TOML convertor.
 You can also write your own tooling fairly easily - `auditable-extract` and `auditable-serde` crates handle all the data extraction and parsing for you.

+### What is the data format, exactly?

+It is not yet stabilized, so we do not have extensive docs or a JSON schema.
+However, these Rust data structures map to JSON one-to-one and are extensively commented.

+### Does this disclose any sensitive information?

+All URLs and file paths are redacted, but the crate names, feature names and versions are recorded as-is.
+At present panic messages already disclose all this info and more, except feature names.
+Also, chances are that you're legally obligated have to disclose use of specific open-source crates anyway, since MIT and many other licenses require it.

+So the list of enabled features is the only newly disclosed information.

 ### What about recording the compiler version?

 It's already there.
 Run `strings your_executable | grep 'rustc version'` to see it.
 [Don't try this on files you didn't compile yourself](https://lcamtuf.blogspot.com/2014/10/psa-dont-run-strings-on-untrusted-files.html) - `strings` is overdue for a rewrite in safe Rust.

+In theory we could duplicate it in the JSON for ease of access, but this can be added later in a backwards-compatible fashion.

 ### What about keeping track of versions of statically linked C libraries?